“I just lost my f — king ear… Bang Bang!”

 It was after he won the title that showcased Foley’s special side.
 Whereas most wrestlers would say something ‘cool’, Foley used the opportunity to speak directly to his children.
 “At the risk of not sounding very cool, I’d like to dedicate this match to my two little people watching at home… big Daddy-o did it!”
 In doing so, Foley showed that he never forgot the most important thing in his life, his children.

 It was this moment that resonated the most with me.
-As someone who never knew their father, who hadn’t had a positive father figure, I looked to guidance wherever I could find it.
+As someone who never knew their father, I looked to guidance wherever I could find it, and I found it in Foley.
 Mick Foley taught me about sacrifice; he taught me that following your dream is a worthwhile exercise, and that it doesn’t matter whether you have the right ‘look’, or the most natural ability.
 What matters is determination, a will to succeed, and picking yourself up when you get knocked back.
 He taught me the value of a sense of humour, and being able to laugh at oneself.
 And, most importantly, he taught me to never give up, to always continue fighting, even when things seem bleak.

 Mick Foley is a man who sacrificed himself, time and time again, for the entertainment of people he has never met.
 He put others’ happiness above his own health.
 I hope he knows that I, and countless others, appreciate what he did so much.
 Mick, thank you for the lessons you didn’t realise you taught me.
 Thank you for showing me what being a man is all about.
 And, more than anything, thank you for giving a messed-up teenager hope.